 Curious about living on the Silver Coast of Portugal?
 Take a look at where to live, how much it costs, and get some top expat tips.

 The Silver Coast of Portugal is one of the country’s most underestimated places to live.
 People from all over the world are moving to Portugal and enjoying Lisbon, Porto, and the Algarve.
-But the cheap and charming Silver Coast is often unduly forgotten.
+But living on the Silver Coast is often unduly forgotten, even though it is affordable and charming.
 Therefore, we’re here to correct it.

 Living on the Silver Coast of Portugal